saltyorg/Community/README.md

 Community Repository for Saltbox Add-ons.

-Unmaintained roles will be moved to Sandbox.
+Unmaintained roles will be moved to Sandbox and the rest will be moved to the main Saltbox repo..

 ### Requirements